fastapi/fastapi/docs/benchmarks.md

 ## Benchmarks and speed

-When you check the benchmarks, it is common to see several tools of diffferent types compared as equivalent.
+When you check the benchmarks, it is common to see several tools of different types compared as equivalent.

 Specifically, to see Uvicorn, Starlette and FastAPI compared together (among many other tools).

 The simplest the problem solved by the tool, the better performance it will get.
-And most of the benchmarks don't test the additonal features provided by the tool.
+And most of the benchmarks don't test the additional features provided by the tool.

 The hierarchy is like: